Comparison

 Last updated·

-Superset and Warp both help developers work with AI in the terminal, but they solve different problems.
+Superset and Warp both help developers work with AI around the command line, but they solve different problems.
 Warp is a modern terminal emulator with built-in AI agents.
-Superset is an orchestration layer for running many CLI-based coding agents in parallel, each in its own isolated Git worktree.
+Superset is a local-first workspace for running many coding agents in parallel, each in its own isolated Git worktree.

 At a Glance